 TPT’s mission is to help bring asset management into the 21st century.

 We focus all of our efforts on one task: uncovering persistent inefficiencies in financial markets.
-We do not have custody of assets, so that all our resources are directed towards alpha generation.
+The client keeps the assets, so that all our resources are directed towards alpha generation.
 This, combined with our relentless automation, allows us to deliver performance at much lower costs than those charged by traditional asset managers.

 For the past two decades, TPT’s researchers have made some of the most impactful innovations in financial machine learning, covering every stage of the investment process.
 These contributions include:

 Feature engineering: Order imbalance sampling; the triple-barrier method; trend-scanning labels; volume-synchronized probability of informed trading

 Bet sizing: Meta-labeling

 Backtesting: Combinatorially-purged cross-validation; Monte Carlo backtests

 Strategy selection: The deflated Sharpe ratio; the probability of backtest overfitting; the “false strategy” theorem